nimishaarajesh/Machine-Learning-/README.md

 Overview <br/>
 ML Mavericks is a machine learning project developed as part of the Machine Learning and Data Mining coursework.
 The project analyzes two datasets: the NASA Nearest Earth Objects (NEO) dataset and the Banking Marketing Targets dataset, using various machine learning algorithms to derive valuable insights and improve predictive accuracy.

-Datasets
+Datasets<br/>
-NASA Nearest Earth Objects (NEO) Dataset: Contains information about near-Earth objects, including estimated diameter, relative velocity, miss distance from Earth, and hazard classification.
+!)NASA Nearest Earth Objects (NEO) Dataset:<br/>
+Contains information about near-Earth objects, including estimated diameter, relative velocity, miss distance from Earth, and hazard classification.<br/>
 Objective: Predict whether a near-Earth object is hazardous based on its physical and orbital characteristics.

-Dataset Link
-Banking Marketing Targets Dataset: Contains data related to direct marketing campaigns of a Portuguese banking institution, including client demographics, contact details, and campaign outcomes.
+2)Banking Marketing Targets Dataset: <br/>
+Contains data related to direct marketing campaigns of a Portuguese banking institution, including client demographics, contact details, and campaign outcomes.
 Objective: Predict whether a client will subscribe to a term deposit based on demographic and historical data.

-Dataset Link
-Algorithms and Methodologies
+Algorithms and Methodologies<br/>
 The following machine learning algorithms were employed, each evaluated using accuracy, precision, recall, and F1-score:

 Naive Bayes: Applied to both datasets for probabilistic classification.